 In these cases providers can apply for 'early years additional SEND funding' to make the best use of a child's 15 hours of term-time early education.

 Read the guidance on eligibility and how to apply for this additional funding:

-Alternatively, email firstname.lastname@example.org by 5pm on the application deadline.
-Applications received after the deadline will not be assessed by the panel.
+Applications received after the deadline will not be assessed until the next application round.